KirstLab/asc_seurat/docs/installation.rst

 For Windows
 -----------

-To run Asc-Seurat on Windows via Docker it is necessary to use Windows 10.
+To run Asc-Seurat on Windows via Docker, it is necessary to use Windows 10.
 Moreover, Windows Subsystem for Linux (WSL) needs to be installed.
-Before running Asc-Seurat, users need to guarantee that Docker and its WSL 2 components are properly installed and running.
+Before running Asc-Seurat, users need to guarantee that Docker and its WSL 2 components are correctly installed and running.
 For that, check the two (sequential) tutorials below:

 1. `Docker installation info <https://docs.docker.com/docker-for-windows/install/>`_
 2. `Define windows WSL 2 as default <https://docs.microsoft.com/pt-br/windows/wsl/install-win10#step-5---set-wsl-2-as-your-default-version>`_ (If you followed the link above correctly, you only need to execute step 5 of this tutorial).

 .. tip::

     The tutorials above contain all the necessary information to install Docker on Windows.
 However, it is also possible to find video-tutorials on YouTube.
-Check the following link for an example: https://youtu.be/5nX8U8Fz5S0
+Check the following link for an example: https://youtu.be/5nX8U8Fz5S0 .